languangduan/mLoss_NIPS/README.md

 The checkpoints include CLIP models (ViT-B/32, ViT-B/16, and ViT-L/14) fine-tuned on eight downstream tasks: Stanford Cars, DTD, EuroSAT, GTSRB, MNIST, RESISC45, SUN397, and SVHN.

 #### Build Classification Heads
+Note:

+Most datasets will be automatically downloaded during the first run.
+However, RESISC45 and Stanford Cars datasets require manual download from Kaggle due to usage restrictions.
+Please download these datasets from Kaggle and place them in the appropriate directory before running related experiments.

 For new datasets, you need to generate classification heads: